asterics/FABI/Documentation/MarkdownManual/Fabi User Manual.md

 ##### Click left/right/middle mouse button

-With these actions, a single click of the left, right or middle mouse button can be executed by pressing the button. *Note*: a click consists of pressing & releasing the corresponding with a short delay, no matter how long the button is held!
+With these actions, a single click of the left, right or middle mouse button can be executed by pressing the button. ***Note*** that a click consists of pressing & releasing the corresponding with a short delay, no matter how long the button is held!

 ##### Double-click left mouse button